BUBBLINGBATHDELIGHTS/Website-for-app-creation/README.md

 npm install
 ```

+> **Note on restricted environments:** if your network blocks access to scoped packages (for example `@headlessui/react`) the
+> install command will fail with `403 Forbidden`.
+The repo ships with a `.npmrc` that points to `https://registry.npmmirror.com/` to help in
+> corporate or sandboxed environments—adjust the registry if your policy requires a different mirror.
+Alternatively, download the dependency
+> tarballs on a machine with public internet access and place them into a private Verdaccio / npm proxy that your environment can reach.
+Once
+> the registry issue is resolved, rerun `npm install` to generate the workspace `package-lock.json` files.

 Run database migrations (creates and updates customers, products, categories, reviews, wishlists, discounts, employees, orders, shipments, and supporting tables):

 ```bash